vinaydhegde/testdriven-site/src/_posts/course/2017-01-06-06_postgres-setup.md

       - POSTGRES_PASSWORD=postgres
 ```

 Once spun up, Postgres will be available on port `5435` on the host machine and on port `5432` for services running in other containers.
-Since the `users-service` is dependent not only on the container being up and running but also the actual Postgres instance also being up and healthy, let's add an *entrypoint.sh* file to "users-service":
+Since the `users` service is dependent not only on the container being up and running but also the actual Postgres instance also being up and healthy, let's add an *entrypoint.sh* file to "users":

 ```sh
 #!/bin/sh